ICOS-Carbon-Portal/meta/README.md

 ## Accessing the metadata

 Carbon Portal stores its metadata in an [RDF store](https://en.wikipedia.org/wiki/Triplestore) (also called triplestore), where every metadata entity is represented with a URL.
 All of these URLs are resolvable and can be visited using Web browsers and other HTTP client software.
-Examples of the kinds of metadata entities include data objects, document objects, collections, organizations, people, research stations, dataset specifications, variables, acquisition/creation/submission timestamps, etc.
+Examples of the kinds of metadata entities include data objects, document objects, collections, organizations, people, research stations, dataset specifications, variables, acquisition/creation/submission provenance objects, etc.

 ### Data objects